vlasovbogdan/zk_proof_cost_estimator/README.md

 zk_proof_cost_estimator does not connect to a blockchain or any RPC endpoint.
 Instead it uses simple profiles and formulas to approximate:

+## Why this exists

+This tool provides quick, offline proof-cost intuition without requiring a prover, RPC endpoint, or blockchain node.
+It is meant for early-stage protocol modeling, documentation, research, and fast comparisons between different proving architectures.

 - proof count based on transaction count and batch size
 - effect of security level (128, 192, 256 bits)
 - rough per proof latency in milliseconds